-Emission controls include fabric filters, which use alumina as an absorbent for HF removal, and are later used in the pots.
+Emission controls include dry scrubbing using alumina as an absorbent for HF removal, followed by fabric filters.
+The alumina absorbent is later used in the pots.
 Fugitive emissions from the pot room, particularly at older plants, can be significant.
 A few older smelters have ventilation air scrubbing systems with seawater for the ventilation air, capturing the fugitive emissions (today only 1 smelter (Søderberg) has ventilation air scrubbing (EAA, 2012)).
 Modern plants rely on better hooding of the pots to reduce fugitive emissions.
 Some smelters also have water-scrubbing systems after the dry scrubbing for SO2 removal.